Meet the cast of BBC One’s The Trial of Christine Keeler

 Anthony Welsh performs Aloysius “Lucky” Gordon

 Who was Fortunate Gordon?
-Born in Jamaica, jazz singer and hustler Aloysius “Lucky” Gordon (1931-2017) arrived in London a number of years after the conflict.
-In August 1961 he met younger Christine Keeler when he was promoting marijuana in Notting Hill, and was besotted by her – quickly changing into her lover.
+Born in Jamaica, jazz singer and hustler Aloysius “Lucky” Gordon (1931-2017) arrived in London a number of years after the struggle.
+In August 1961 he met younger Christine Keeler when he was promoting marijuana in Notting Hill, and was besotted by her – quickly turning into her lover.
 However their tough relationship rapidly broke down and he turned violent, as soon as holding her hostage for 2 days.
-After Christine obtained along with one other man known as Johnny Edgecombe, Fortunate’s rage and jealousy escalated.
+After Christine obtained along with one other man referred to as Johnny Edgecombe, Fortunate’s rage and jealousy escalated.

 Nathan Stewart-Jarrett performs Johnny Edgecombe